PierreSenellart/provsql/doc/source/user/casestudy4.rst

     SELECT undo(provenance()) FROM update_provenance;

 This replays all recorded operations in reverse, restoring the original state.
-Re-query to confirm Bayrou is back:
+Re-query to confirm the original Prime Minister is back:

 .. code-block:: postgresql